tam07pb915/spr-jspsych-experiment/README.md

 - You will need to aggregate data across participants and stimuli
 - Analysis typically involves comparing reading times across conditions

 Example data processing code will be provided in a separate file.
-Please see the [Sample Data Output](sample-data-output.txt)
+Please see `/sample-experiment/sample-data-output.txt`

 ### Technical Requirements